Can A Bad Starter Kill An Alternator

 4. Grinding noises:

-Another sign of a bad starter is a grinding noise when you try to start the engine.
+One telltale sign of a bad starter is a grinding noise when you try to start the engine.
+This grinding noise often indicates that the gears within the starter are worn out or misaligned.

 5. Smell of burning: